 The Corsair Nightsword RGB is a good gaming mouse that offers a decent amount of buttons, although it does have some CPI inconsistencies and slightly higher latency than most wired gaming mice.
 See our recommendations for the best gaming mice, the best wireless gaming mice, and the best mice.
 If you're interested in Corsair products, also check out the best Corsair mice.

 The Corsair Nightsword RGB and the Logitech G502 HERO are two very similar-looking mice, but the Logitech is better.
-The Logitech has wheel tilt for more inputs, a more stable sensor when it comes to CPI accuracy, and its lift-off distance is shorter.
-Other than branding, there's no real reason to get the Corsair over the wired Logitech.
+The Logitech has wheel tilt for more inputs, a more stable consistent sensor, and its lift-off distance is shorter.
+However, the Corsair's CPI can be adjusted much more precisely.

 The Corsair M65 RGB Elite is a better gaming mouse than the Corsair Nightsword RGB.
 They have different shapes, but the M65 Elite is better built and fit most grips and hand sizes.
 Its sensor is also more consistent with its CPI settings.
 On the other hand, the Nightsword has slightly more buttons.